TheZoq2/dcs_on_linux/README.md

 Steam.
 Both have worked successfully, though often one will be broken and the other work; if one fails, it can be a good idea to try the other.

-The game also has two versions: stable and open beta.
-Open beta is used by most MP servers, and stable is updated less frequently (the advantage of stable for us being that we don't have to work around Linux bugs every 2 weeks when a new OB is released.)
+The game also has two versions: stable and OpenBeta.
+OpenBeta is used by most MP servers, and stable is updated less frequently (the advantage of stable for us being that we don't have to work around Linux bugs every 2 weeks when a new OB is released.)